 Aurelie Ceinos is a Climate Resilience Specialist at CARE.
 Aurelie has extensive experience with developing and implementing climate strategies in Asia, Europe, Africa and Latin America.
 Aurélie supports and trains CARE teams to integrate climate change into all projects for a better consideration of climate risks.
-With 10 years of experience managing climate change adaptation and development projects, she has gained extensive knowledge on best climate adaptation tools and approaches to enable multi-stakeholder involvement, in particular vulnerable and marginalised citizens.
+With 10 years of experience managing climate change adaptation and development projects, she has gained extensive knowledge on the best climate adaptation tools and approaches to enable multi-stakeholder involvement, in particular vulnerable and marginalised citizens.

-Previous course participants’quotes:
+Previous course participant quotes:

 – “She has a lot of knowledge on climate adaptation strategies and she involves the participants in her sessions.
 Her presentations were quite interesting!’’